The Bulgarian antiaircraft artillery

 1915

-The Bulgarian Air Defence (ПАО) was born on 9 October 1915 when, according with the Order n° 31, it was formed the first a/a Battery (ПАБ), according with a plan elaborated by the head of the artillery commander of Sofia fortress, col. Atanas Rakovski.
-It was composed by three a/a Sections (ПАВ): the first one had the two 75mm Bak seized as trophies at Odrin in 1913, the other two had each two 87mm Krupp slow firing field guns on improvised mounting.
-This unit was established in order to protect Sofia, and on 27 October 1915 it took up it positions in the capital : 1st section was placed in the area of Lozenech, 2nd section in Slatinski Redubt and 3rd section at Konyovitza.
+The Bulgarian Air Defence (ПАО) was born on 9 October 1915 when, with the Order n° 31, the first a/a Battery (ПАБ) was raised, according with a plan elaborated by the head of the artillery commander of Sofia fortress, col. Atanas Rakovski.
+It was composed by three a/a Sections (ПАВ): the first one had the two 75mm Bak seized as trophies at Odrin in 1913, the other two had each two 87mm Krupp not QF field guns on improvised mounting.
+This unit was established in order to protect Sofia, and on 27 October 1915 it took up its positions in the capital : the 1st section was placed in the area of Lozenech, the 2nd section in Slatinski Redubt and the 3rd section at Konyovitza.
 Besides these six guns, the Bulgarian Air Defence had seven machine guns (five Madsen and two Hotchkiss).
 They were used to protect some important military target in Sofia: the Vrana Palace, the airport, the military arsenal, the railway station, the “Balkan” Company, the gunpowder depot and the firearms depot.
 They have telephone connection with each other, and were supported by one to three infantry platoons, ready 24 hours to fire on the enemy planes with regular infantry weapons.
-The alarm should be give by the a/a battery with rockets.
+The alarm should be given by the a/a battery with rockets.

-On 30 October it was organized the anti-air defence of Bulgarian strongpoints along the bank of the Danube, employing old slow firing field gun on improvised mounting :
+On 30 October the anti-air defence of Bulgarian strongpoints along the bank of the Danube was organized employing old slow firing field gun on improvised mounting :

 - Ruse : six guns with an infantry detachment;